iamstarkov/jquery.imenu/README.md

 The main idea behind *imenu* is `freedom`.
-Freedom is in enormous flexibility, based on *simplicity* of implementation and in idea of minimalism — jquery.imenu gives you excellent control to your menus, but not dictates how does it should like. (also imenu have some css tips and recommendations)
+Freedom is in enormous flexibility, based on *simplicity* of implementation and in idea of minimalism — jquery.imenu gives you excellent control to your menus, but not dictates how does it should like (but imenu have some css tips and recommendations).
+Also jquery.imenu will track clicks on the toggler element to control `opened/closed` classes.

 ## Installation